grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 Another ping smacked against the _Prospect's_ hull.
 But this one sounded immediately distinctive to Hemi.
 He heard the ping as it rang the boat, but then he heard it again in his headset just a split second later, bouncing back up as if they had been pinged a second time from below.
 His head immediately swiveled to look at the ranging equipment.

-"Sylvia!"
-He called up to her.
-"That ping just echoed off the bottom -- just a hundred meters or so below us."
+"Sylvia!" he called up to her, "that ping just echoed off the bottom -- just a hundred meters or so below us."

 "That's fucking impossible Hemi, there's nothing but deep water..."
 In the control room she was looking at the depth-under-keel gauge, which suddenly in the wake of the ping had stood up from the 'bottomless' pin and was now showing just 96 meters.
-She watched the gauge and it was slowly, slowly rising, like a gently slope coming up under them.
+She watched the gauge and it was slowly, slowly rising, like a gentle slope coming up under them.

 Percy lit a cheroot and stared at the gauges.